segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 ## Getting started

-1. To enable destination actions to connect to Cordial, you will need a Cordial API Key.
-API keys can be created on the API keys page page the Account Settings menu.
-[Learn more](https://support.cordial.com/hc/en-us/articles/115005365087)
+To enable destination actions to connect to Cordial:
+1. Make sure you have your Cordial API Key.
+To create a new API key, navigate to the account settings menu and select **API Keys**.
+[Learn more](https://support.cordial.com/hc/en-us/articles/115005365087){:target="_blank"}.
-2. From the Segment web app, click **Catalog**, then click **Destinations**.
+2. From the Segment web app, click **Connections > Catalog**.
-3. Find the Destinations Actions item in the left navigation, and click it.
+3. Search for the **Cordial (Actions)** destination item in the left navigation, and click it.
 4. Click **Configure Cordial**.
-5. Select an existing Source to connect to Cordial (Actions).
+5. Select the Source you want to connect to Cordial (Actions).

 <!-- The line below renders a table of connection settings (if applicable), Pre-built Mappings, and available actions. -->